fbpx

 3. Raccoons will “den” where they feel safe and removed from humans.

-When a female raccoon is going to breed and give birth, she’ll establish a more permanent den.
+When discussing raccoon mating habits, it is important to understand that when a female raccoon is going to breed and give birth, she’ll establish a more permanent den.
 Raccoons prefer to be off the ground in hollow trees, attics, and chimney flues.
 If these places aren’t available, they’ll look for places where they won’t be disturbed, like under homes, low clearance decks, and sheds.

 Because she’s about to give birth to kits, she’ll be even more careful about her choice.